LAMDA-RL/ImagineBench/README.md

 ## Citation

-Please cite ImagineBench if you find this benchmark useful in your research:
+If you find this benchmark useful or relevant to your research, please cite ImagineBench as follow:

 ```
 @article{pang2025imaginebench,